Barbara Serra: Career

-Her work with Al Jazeera English included the breaking news report that Palestinian farmers were been attacked by Israelis in the West Bank in 2009.
+Her work with Al Jazeera English included the breaking news report that Palestinian farmers were being attacked by Israelis in the West Bank in 2009.
 Also in 2009, she shadowed Pope Benedict XVI on his trip around the Middle East.
 This included meeting the Pope during his controversial trip to the Holy Land.
 Her reports were logged on the Al Jazeera website, covering each day of the Pope's trip.

 In 2013, Serra interviewed Anders Fogh Rasmussen where he discussed NATO's involvement in Afghanistan and also the success of its operations in the region.

-Serra presented a TEDx talk in the city of Matera, Italy in 2014.
+Serra presented a TEDx talk in the city of Matera, Italy, in 2014.
 The talk discussed the understanding of meritocracy within Italy, when compared to other aspects such as competition and ambition.

-Having started as a London-based European reporter, she now works primarily as a London anchor on the flagship programme Newshour for Al Jazeera.
-Serra reports and anchors on location for big stories for the news and was live on air in 2013 as the conclave in Rome elected Pope Francis.
-She is also a stand-in presenter for The Listening Post.
+Having started as a London-based European reporter, she worked primarily as a London anchor on the flagship programme Newshour for Al Jazeera.
+Serra reported and anchored on location for big stories for the news and was live on air in 2013 as the conclave in Rome elected Pope Francis.
+She was also a stand-in presenter of The Listening Post.
 She has presented several programmes and documentaries, including People & Power and Streetfood Palermo on the same network.
 She also still works as a regular commentator for RAI.

 In March 2017 she presented the prestigious Royal Television Society Journalism awards, which took place in Mayfair, London.